 Clinical Mental Health Counseling

-The mission of the Master’s Program in Clinical Mental Health Counseling is to prepare highly competent professional counselors with an integrated counseling style, characterized by the recognition of the need to work with a client in a variety of areas including cognitive processes, feelings, and behavioral processes.
+The mission of the Clinical Mental Health Counseling Program Specialization is to prepare highly competent professional counselors with an integrated counseling style, characterized by the recognition of the need to work with a client in a variety of areas including cognitive processes, feelings, and behavioral processes.

-Successful completion of the M.Ed. in clinical mental health counseling prepares students to:
+Successful completion of the clinical mental health counseling specialization prepares students to:

 - Become familiar with the requirements for a professional counselor, the body of literature and research that is central to the field, and professional preparation standards which impact the field as a whole.